 Approximately 20 minutes’ drive from Coleraine, you can behold the spectacular Giant’s Causeway, a geological wonder where tens of thousands of interconnected stone columns were formed by cooling volcanic basalt.
 The Giant’s Causeway is a UNESCO World Heritage Site and a national nature reserve located on the beautiful Antrim Coast.
 According to local folklore, the mythical Fionn Mac Cumhaill built the causeway in order to cross the North Channel to Scotland.
 Onsite facilities and guided tours make it a must for anyone who wants to learn more about Ireland’s geology and heritage.

 Ireland is a treasure trove of surprises just waiting to be discovered!
 We have so many areas of natural beauty and historical importance on our doorstep that should be experienced, so put one of these drives on your to-do list.
-Let your car take you on a new adventure!
+Let your car take you on a new adventure, and if it’s something you’re keen on, why not check out some free UK camping spots here!
 If you want to discover great car insurance while you get a car insurance quote online today.

 Thanks so much to Liberty Insurance for sharing this post to my audience.
 If you are planning a road trip with kids soon, here are some tips on what to pack for a road trip with kids!
 Safety is paramount, and insurance is one of those things you need to make sure is in place before you head off on a road trip of any sort.
 These 6 scenic drives in Ireland are really making my wanderlust spirit miss travel.
 Let me know in the comments, where the next place you’re planning a trip to is.